-- Fat: just under the skin is a layer of fat.
-Women who have big breasts have more fat surrounding their breast.
-Fat does not have a role in making breast milk, its function is to surround and protect the milk-making machinery.
+Fat: just under the skin is a layer of fat.
+Women who have big breasts have more fat surrounding them.
+Fat does not have a role in making milk, its function is to surround and protect the milk-making machinery.

-- Muscle: tissue that connects your breasts to your ribs, collarbone, and upper arm.
+Muscle: tissue that connects your breasts to your ribs, collarbone, and upper arm.
 During breastfeeding, the breasts will become larger and heavier due to the milk inside.
 Women with strong chest muscles will have more lift and be able to maintain their figure.
-As well, a well fitted bra will help support your breasts and may reduce sagging.
+As well, a well fitted bra will help support them and may reduce sagging.

 Breasts and Breastfeeding – Breast Care

 The best way to care for your breasts is to do nothing.
 Don’t use soaps and shampoos when you wash; don’t use creams or moisturizer; and don’t use disinfectants, alcohols, astringents or anesthetics.
 There are small bumps on your areola called Montgomery glands.
 These glands secrete an oily substance that naturally lubricates your nipples.
 Using soaps will wash off the natural lubricant.
 Using moisturizers will dilute the natural lubricant.
 Using alcohols will dry out the breasts and nipples.
 If you have a flat or inverted nipple, you can prepare them for breastfeeding.

 How long does it take for breasts to return to normal after breastfeeding?

 It takes time for any muscle group to recover from an intense workout like this one—about 3 months.
 Breasts are designed to be able to produce milk—and they’re pretty good at it.
 In fact, they’re so efficient that some women find that their breasts don’t immediately return to their pre-pregnancy size after giving birth.